-You can read the ruling at your leisure by clicking on the link above, but as a quick reference I list some of the property investing scenarios that the ATO says are OK when using an LRBA, and the scenarios that are NOT OK when using an LRBA.
+You can read the ruling at your leisure by clicking on the link above, but as a quick reference, after the next section of this article, you can find a comprehensive list of many of the property investing scenarios that the ATO says are OK when using an LRBA, and the scenarios that are NOT OK when using an LRBA.

 Note: The ruling, SMSFR 2012/1, applies to arrangements entered into on or after 7 July 2010 (including any arrangement that involves a refinancing since 7 July 2010).

 Since the SMSF borrowing rules were first introduced in 2007, and then finetuned in 2010, different methods of financing such loans have evolved.

 In 2010, the ATO released an interpretative decision (ATO ID 2010/162) stating that SMSF trustees would not breach the borrowing rules if a related party lent money to a SMSF under a LRBA on lending terms that were more favourable to the SMSF than an arm’s-length finance provider.
 Conversely, note that the loan would breach the SMSF borrowing rules if the terms of the loan were more favourable to the related party lending the money, than would have been the case if both parties had been dealing at arm’s length.